 8. Move the coil just over the ground and listen for the distinct repeatable beep produced by a good metal target.
 It is wise to plant metals just under the soil to practice on in order to learn to recognize what it will sound like.
 Planting a metal target disturbs the ground mineral, which usually reduces the depth it would have been found in undisturbed ground.
 It will take practice to determine the proper search speed and technique.
-Do not go too fast.
-Try to overlap your sweep path so that you won't miss the small and/or deeper metal targets.
+Do not go too fast, about 2 seconds from right-toleft and two seconds returning from left-to-right.
+Overlap your sweep path 50% so that you won't miss the small and/or deeper metal targets.